jaymcor/jaymcor.github.io/notes/fb_situation.md

 Additional private chatroom goals:

-* encrypted
+* encrypted by default
 * quick and easy to create account
 * group ownership and/or asymmetric trust
+* implicit "acquaintances" group?
+* choose group feed or merged feed (so by default I need not click each group)

-For private communication it will be crucial for the other party to have a trusted identity, and preferably cryptographic keys.
+For private communication it will be crucial for the other party to have a trusted identity, and presumably cryptographic keys.

 In my opinion, it is generally a mistake to try to remember that a seemingly private conversation is less private than it looks.
 Humans are bad at detecting tiny security errors that can have big consequences.
-So it is better to use a platform for private conversations that is encrypted by default.
+So in a platform that seeks to support private conversations, it is better to be encrypted by default.

-It seems like **matrix.org is the main open encrypted option available** currently.
+It seems like **matrix.org is the main open encrypted option available** currently, and has been building out the technology fairly well.
+A lot of their design decisions seem to have been made exactly the way I would make them (presumably a good thing).

 My address there is [@jaymcor:matrix.org](https://matrix.to/#/@jaymcor:matrix.org).